CloudBase Resources Migration Guide

 tcb fn deploy <functionName>

-# Deploy all functions in functions directory
+# Deploy all functions in the functions directory

 tcb fn deploy